rwynn/monstache-site/src/advanced.md

 A unique feature of monstache is support for JSON Merge Patches [rfc-7396](https://tools.ietf.org/html/rfc7396).

-If merge patches are enabled monstache will add an additional field to documents indexed into elasticsearch.
+If merge patches are enabled monstache will add an additional field to documents indexed into Elasticsearch.
 The name of this field is configurable but it defaults to `json-merge-patches`.

 Consider the following example with merge patches enabled...